tomit4/intro_to_dsa/docs/algorithms.md

 purposes of this exercise, you can think of it more as a standard JavaScript Object or Python Dictionary.

-We have now established a `numMap` Record to hold onto all previously indexes and their corresponding values!
-To reiterate, this means we can record all previously visited indexes and numbers:
+We have now established a `numMap` Record to hold onto all previously visisted indexes and their corresponding values:

 ```js
 const twoSum = (nums, target) => {